 NOTE!
 Each rights holder must actively notify Ifpi (via email to firstname.lastname@example.org) in order for us to start collecting your master royalties internationally.
 Ifpi has stopped collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
 Ifpi needs a completely new mandate from each rights holder.

 Below we have compiled answers to the most common questions.

-- Why is Ifpi changing its way of handling international royalties collection?
+- Why has Ifpi changed the way of handling international royalties collection?

-Through this new way of collecting international royalties, Ifpi will significantly expand the number of countries available for collection as well as streamline the administration in a cost-effective manner.
+Through this new way of collecting international royalties, Ifpi has significantly expanded the number of countries available for collection as well as streamlined the administration in a cost-effective manner.
 This is also why Ifpi has chosen to start a collaboration with a partner who has many years of experience and knowledge in this field.
-Ifpi and GMR will together take advantage of well-functioning existing collaborations and claim procedures with copyright societies around the world.
+Ifpi and GMR together take advantage of well-functioning existing collaborations and claim procedures with copyright societies (CMOs) around the world.

 - How do I join Ifpi’s international royalties collection service?

 Please send an email to us on this email address – email@example.com (Rest of the World) – and we will get back to you with further information.